 Going back to the white paper, having your code out in the open and allowing others to utilize it or discuss it is a great means for referrals or just starting a little buzz about what you’re building, or in the case of hardware wallet giant, Ledger, add an additional layer of trust in your product by allowing users to see how the wallet is built, and know that what is being advertised is what is actually being sold.

-It may seem counterintuitive to promote your project by placing it at the mercy of the hacking community, but visibility is important for all matters of community – and you might reinforce your product in the process.
+It may seem counterintuitive to promote your project by placing it at the mercy of the hacking community, but visibility is important for all matters of growth – and you might reinforce your product in the process.

-Calling back to open source practices, and code switching (literally and figuratively) in Web3, presenting your project to the bounty community will help to legitimize your efforts, and stress test your product in a safe manner while rewarding the community with monetary prizes for finding bugs in your code, as organizations such as Immunefi have done with an impressive $20M in bounties rewarded.
+Calling back to open source practices, and code switching (literally and figuratively) in Web3, presenting your project to the bounty community will help to legitimize your efforts, and stress test your product in a safe manner while rewarding users with monetary prizes for finding bugs in your code, as organizations such as Immunefi have done with an impressive $20M in bounties rewarded.

-Projects not actively seeking to fortify their code are generally met with skepticism as to the robustness of their security protocols, which can be a death sentence in a space that is not only dedicated to self custody and security, but also frequently targeted by scammers and hackers.
+Projects not actively seeking to fortify their code are generally met with skepticism as to the robustness of their security protocols, which can be a death sentence in a space that is not only dedicated to self-custody and security but also frequently targeted by scammers and hackers.

-Building Web3 Communities – Phase 02:
+Building Your Web3 Marketing Strategy – Phase 02:

-In many Web3 communities, there is an almost ritualistic call and response mechanism to greeting someone, with “GM” and “GN” being frequently used in order to signify that someone is tuned in to the community.
+In many Web3 communities, there is an almost ritualistic call and response mechanism to greeting someone, with “GM” and “GN” being frequently used in order to signify that someone is tuned in to the culture.
 While this may seem as a general nicety, it is something that while not furiously defended as a standard of process, is noticed by many if it is lacking from your interaction with them.

 Beyond this, language is often built around hyper-optimistic notions of success for the future of Web3 and the various projects within it.
-“WAGMI” is an acronym standing for, “We’re All Going to Make It!” which is repeated frequently both in bullish and bearish times of the market for those who are crypto-enthusiasts as a means of signaling their beliefs that crypto is the future, and that any stumbles today will lead to returns tomorrow.
+“WAGMI” is an acronym standing for, “We’re All Going to Make It!” which is repeated frequently both in bullish and bearish times of the market for those who are crypto-enthusiasts as a means of signaling their beliefs that crypto is the future and that any stumbles today will lead to returns tomorrow.

 These sentiments are echoed in the phrase “to the moon” or “mooning” which are used when a particular cryptocurrency experiences a sudden upward trend in price, in addition to other similar trends of phrase.